Zedruc/nofu-bot/README.md

 - provide a link direct to an image and it will be converted to the given file type!
 - search an anime name and see infos about it!
+- will list songs from the given artist / band *and of course provides a link to their Itunes page*

 # Facts about the dev
 So, I'm german
 > What hopefully explains the partially bad english

-Im relatively new to "real" coding with js and stuff
+Im pretty new to "real" coding with js and stuff
 > I used to be proud of making crappy html files but I mean, everyone starts off somewhere ^^

 This is actually my first project in node.js